walle89/SwedbankJson/docs/authentication.md

 if (!$auth->verify())
     exit("You updated the page, but the login is not approved in the BankID app.
 Please try again.");

-// Steg 3 - You are in!
+// Step 3 - You are in!
 $bankConn = new SwedbankJson\SwedbankJson($auth);
 ```